 Students must attend school a full day in order to participate in after-school activities unless otherwise excused by the principal.
+Any student that arrives late to school (after 8:30 am) will not be allowed to participate in after-school activities.
 Likewise, students in work programs who miss school in the morning may not go to school-related jobs later in the day unless otherwise excused by the principal.